c18441084/GE-Assignment/README.md

-For my games engine assignment, I would like to make a music visualer which moves to the different beats of music.
-The movement of objects to the sound of music makes me calm and also makes people less stressed and relax.
+For my Games engine assignment, I would like to make a music visualiser that moves and reacts to different types of beats and music in a song.
+Maybe even have a 3D character beside that dances or moves whenever a song is playing.
+The visualiser will also have a 3D form and likely to be a sphere shape.